-Tunisian Economics Minister Mr. Chedly Ayari had talks with members of Confindustria -- the Italian confederation of industry -- in Rome on Wednesday (March 28).
+Background: Tunisian Economics Minister Mr. Chedly Ayari had talks with members of Confindustria -- the Italian confederation of industry -- in Rome on Wednesday (March 28).

 The talks were part of a three-day visit by the Minister at the invitation of the Italian government.

 Heading the Confindustria group, who met with Mr. Ayari and his associates, was Vice-President Giuseppe Locatelli.
 Representatives of several large industrial firms such as Pirelli and Olivetti attended.

 Tunisia's major export is petroleum, followed by olive oil products which account for the large portion of the country's export trade, totalling about 90 million dollars (GBP 37 million approx.).
 Its imports consist mainly of machinery, metal goods and transport equipment.

 Although France still remains Tunisia's principal supplier (accounting for 35 per cent of the country's imports in 1971), Italy has replaced France as Tunisia's biggest export market -- taking over 30 per cent of her exports.

 Part of Mr. Ayari's mission in Italy is to explore with business and industrial leaders the possibility of greater two-way trade -- especially in petroleum and machinery.